sraddon/SUMO-V2X-Communication-Research-Platooning-and-CIM/README.md

 ## Folder Structure
  - Maps: this contains all the maps used in each scenarios, each map has a traffic light version for platooning scenarios and a non-traffic light version for the CIM scenarios.
 This also contains route information determining how may vehicles spawn in each scenario.
  - output: this is where any outputs from running the simulation will be saved, it only contains a file which determines which data is generated within this repository.
- - scenarios: this is where the Python files which execute the different scenarios reside
  - src: this is where the Python code which deals with platoons, CIM, vehicles and the simulation resides.
 This code is run to determine how vehicles in each scenario behave.
+It also contains the configurations for each different scenario and the main code to execute them.

 ## Scenarios
  - Scenario 1: the control - nothing added just normal SUMO running